AllaJohnson/pet-movie/README.md

           s3_region: 'your region' (strong required for last version Paperclip only)
 ```

-  *8. Additional soft install on VPS DO:
+  8. Additional soft install on VPS DO:
      - NodeJs
      - ImageMagik

-     additional gems in Gemfile*
+     additional gems in Gemfile

 ```
      gem 'paperclip'